Javascript is not enabled.

 Medicare may pay for up to eight additional sessions if your pain decreases as a result of acupuncture, but it sets a maximum at 20 sessions a year.
 If your chronic back pain doesn’t improve with acupuncture during the first 12 visits, Medicare won’t cover additional treatments.

 But this condition is the only exception.
-Medicare also won’t cover most other forms of alternative medicine with the exception of chiropractic care for medically necessary spinal manipulation.
+Medicare also won’t cover other forms of alternative medicine with the exception of chiropractic care for medically necessary spinal manipulation.

 What providers qualify for acupuncture coverage?